AlekseyBykov/pets.xsd/README.md

 # xsd

-Various examples of XML documents validation by XSD schema.
+Various examples of XML documents validation by XSD schemas.

 Feel free to use these solutions in your work.